softloud/supermetroid/README.md

 sio_df[['srdc_id']].dropna()

-# but that means we can only match this proportion of records
+# that means we can only match this proportion of records, possibly we can use
+# play handle

+# why are some srdc ids duplicated? because historic=TRUE for these data,
+# so these must be speedrun.com player ids
 #>       srdc_id
 #> 20   yd19vdqy
 #> 29   yol1r0jy